-Abiding is walking with Christ, but it’s also taking your stand and refusing to be budged.
-It’s a choice to remain in Him and not abandon your position at the sign of trouble.
+Abiding is walking with Christ, knowing that you are in the vine, one with Him, but I also see it as taking your stand and refusing to be budged.
+It’s a choice to remain in Him and not abandon your position at any sign of trouble.

 Chapter 26 is about the discipline of God.
 He promises blessing for obedience and destruction if they disobey, though always sparing a remnant alive.
 He sees the individual as well as the group.

 One of the promises of discipline is the removal from the land if they don’t obey.
 They don’t, and they are carried off to Babylon.
 Israel as a whole is under discipline, but even in that severe case, God sees the individual.
-Daniel is taken from his homeland, but he prospers and is blessed by God even in exile.
+Jeremiah escapes deportation.
+Daniel suffers and is taken from his homeland, but he prospers and is blessed by God while in exile.

 We take a stand against the enemy, by abiding in Christ, by walking in His ways of faith and love to stand firm and not give into any of those schemes of the devil.